veggiemonk/awesome-docker/README.md

 * [Devstep](https://github.com/fgrehm/devstep) - Development environments powered by Docker and buildpacks by [@fgrehm][fgrehm]
 * [Docker osx dev](https://github.com/brikis98/docker-osx-dev) - A productive development environment with Docker on OS X by [@brikis98](https://github.com/brikis98)
 * [Docker-sync](http://docker-sync.io/) - Tool to improve performance when using Docker on Mac OS X and your volume has several folders and files like gulp projects for instance.
 By [@EugenMayer](https://github.com/EugenMayer)
-* [Dray](http://dray.it/) - Dray is an engine for managing the execution of container-based workflows.
-Docker Workflow Engine - UNIX pipes for Docker by [@CenturyLinkLabs][CenturyLinkLabs]
 * [Stacker] (https://github.com/stacker/stacker-cli) - Docker Compose Templates.
 Stacker provides an abstraction layer over Docker Compose and a better DX (developer experience).
 * [Vagga](https://github.com/tailhook/vagga) - Vagga is a containerisation tool without daemons.
 It is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments by [@tailhook](https://github.com/tailhook/)